geniuswebtools/jqueryformvalidation/README.md

 them as an array <code>name="sample[]"</code>.
 More than one box can be checked, but at least one must be checked for the form to submit.

+### Minimum and Maximum
+Adding the min and max attributes to string input fields will check their lengths to make sure they're at least as long as the min value, or as not longer then the max value.

 ### Submission and Callbacks
 If any errors are found, a message will be returned, and the form submission will be stopped.
 After the validation passes, the form will continue the submission.